BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/08 Merge Overlapping Sub Intervals/Theory.md

             start_interval = intervals[i][0]
             end_interval = intervals[i][1]

-            # Check if answer has some interval, if yes then we need to check if the next intervals are within it or not (because they are already processed)
+            # Check if answer has some interval, if current intervals lies within the previously added interval to the ans, we skip these.
             if ans and end_interval<=ans[-1][1]:
                 continue

-            # Check the next sub intervals, if overlapping, update the end_interval
+            # Keep updating the end interval till interval breaks
             for j in range(i+1,n):
                 if intervals[j][0] <= end_interval:
                     end_interval = max(end_interval,intervals[j][1])    # Note that sometimes the next intervals can be within the interval, hence we need to check which last element  is greater